ebird/ebirdst/README.md

 ## Transition from `raster` to `terra`

 The majority of the eBird Status and Trends data products are raster spatial data stored in GeoTIFF format.
-Traditionally R users have used the [raster](https://rspatial.org/raster/) package to work with data in this format and `ebirdst` used `raster` extensively.
+Traditionally, R users have used the [raster](https://rspatial.org/raster/) package to work with data in this format and `ebirdst` used `raster` extensively.
 However, `raster` has been replaced by the [terra](https://rspatial.org/index.html)